Probe tip: Single atom tip preparation

 Transitional metals like Cu, Au and Ag adsorb single molecules linearly on their surface due to weak van der Waals forces.
 This linear projection of single molecules allows interactions of the terminal atoms of the tip with the atoms of the substrate, resulting in Pauli repulsion for single molecule or atom mapping studies.
-Gaseous deposition on the tip is carried out in an ultrahigh vacuum (5 x 10^{−8} mbar) chamber at a low temperature (10K).
+Gaseous deposition on the tip is carried out in an ultrahigh vacuum (5 × 10^{−8} mbar) chamber at a low temperature (10K).
 Depositions of Xe, Kr, NO, CH_{4} or CO on tip have been successfully prepared and used for imaging studies.
 However, these tips preparations rely on the attachment of single atoms or molecules on the tip and the resulting atomic structure of the tip is not known exactly.
 The probability of attachment of simple molecules on metal surfaces is very tedious and required great skill; as such, this method is not widely used.